-- 3.69 The project will increase the amount of safe cycling on new and improved cycling infrastructure and the Huddersfield Town Centre project will increase the quality of public realm.
-It is anticipated that the programme will deliver: - 19km of new/improved cycle route - Better linkages between residential areas and areas of employment, training and education - providing access to access to jobs, skills and qualifications - with accompanying inclusive growth impacts - Reductions in Carbon dioxide emissions - An average increase of 900% of walking and cycling trips on the proposed routes - Support to inward investment through enhanced streetscapes and public realm - Catalytic impacts through links to existing routes and the delivery of a comprehensive network for cycling and walking - A safer and more attractive environment for active modes of travel - 3.70 The benefit to cost ratio for the programme as whole is estimated at 1.9 representing good value for money.
+- 3.71 The project will increase the amount of safe cycling on new and improved cycling infrastructure and the Huddersfield Town Centre project will increase the quality of public realm.
+It is anticipated that the programme will deliver: - 19km of new/improved cycle route - Better linkages between residential areas and areas of employment, training and education - providing access to access to jobs, skills and qualifications - with accompanying inclusive growth impacts - Reductions in Carbon dioxide emissions and related health benefits - An average increase of 900% of walking and cycling trips on the proposed routes and related health benefits - Support to inward investment through enhanced streetscapes and public realm - Catalytic impacts through links to existing routes and the delivery of a comprehensive network for cycling and walking - A safer and more attractive environment for active modes of travel - 3.72 The benefit to cost ratio for the programme as whole is estimated at 1.9 representing good value for money.
 This assessment will be updated at decision point 3.
 A Gross Value Added calculation to reflect the value of the travel benefits associated with the scheme will also be calculated through the West Yorkshire Urban Dynamic Model at the same time.

-- 3.71 The main risks and mitigating factors are detailed below.
+- 3.73 The main risks and mitigating factors are detailed below.
 However, the overarching mitigating factor for many of the risks listed is the experience that has been built up in terms of developing and delivering similar schemes. - The interfaces with other projects and programmes in the same geography for example the Leeds city centre works and Cooper Bridge projects - impacting on timescales.
-Mitigation through identification of interfaces and other projects timescales, seek opportunities to deliver elements together if avoidance is not possible, e.g. through joint procurement and traffic management exercises. - Cost increases as further design and investigative works are undertaken e.g. stats.
+Mitigation through identification of e.g. stats.
 Mitigation through early site investigation and surveys.
 Risk transfer to contractors. - Acceptability of traffic regulation orders e.g. Huddersfield town centre scheme.
 Mitigation by early and continued engagement with local stakeholders and politicians.
-Understand and communicate wider

-- impacts and benefits of the scheme and seek to provide alternative parking if parking in the areas affected is displaces. - Potentially insufficient resource capacity to project manage and deliver the schemes - also delivery timescales could be impacted by the need to undertake winter working for repairs.
+Understand and communicate wider impacts and benefits of the scheme and seek to provide alternative parking if parking in the areas affected is displaces. - Potentially insufficient resource capacity to project manage and deliver the schemes - also delivery timescales could be impacted by the need to undertake winter working for repairs.
 Mitigation - ensure resource identified early on or procure necessary resource.
 Understand working constraints and plan delivery around them.